yhlam/jython-remote/README.md

-JythonServer
+JythonRemote
 ============

-What is JythonServer?
+What is JythonRemote?
 ---------------------

-JythonServer is plugin that provide remote access to running Java application through Jython.
+JythonRemote is plugin that provide remote access to running Java application through Jython.

-For instance, JythonServer can help you to alter value of static variable during runtime, such that you can change the behavior of application without restarting it.
+For instance, JythonRemote can help you to alter value of static variable during runtime, such that you can change the behavior of application without restarting it.

 Requirements:
 -------------

-Maven for building JythonServer.
+Maven for building JythonRemote.

-JythonServer depends on jython-standalone, Maven should grap the jar automatically.
+JythonRemote depends on jython-standalone, Maven should grap the jar automatically.

 Installation:
 -------------

-To build JythonServer through Maven:
+To build JythonRemote through Maven:

     mvn install

-You will find jython-server.jar under target directory
+You will find jython-remote.jar under target directory

 Usage:
 ------

 ### Intergation to your application

-To intergate JythonServer to your application, call
+To intergate JythonRemote to your application, call

-    JythonServer.singleton().startServer()
+    JythonRemoteServer.singleton().startServer()

 when your application is started.

 The default port of the server is 5518.
 You may change it by providing the port number you want when you call startServer().
 For example,

-    JythonServer.singleton().startServer(1234)
+    JythonRemoteServer.singleton().startServer(1234)

-You can also give a local variable maps to JythonServer through calling
+You can also give a local variable maps to JythonRemote through calling

-    JythonServer.singleton().startServer(locals)
+    JythonRemoteServer.singleton().startServer(locals)

-### Remote accessing JythonServer
+### Remote accessing JythonRemote

-There is a command line implementation of JythonServer client, you can start it with
+There is a command line implementation of JythonRemote client, you can start it with

-    java -cp jython-server.jar com.hei.util.jython.jythonServer.JythonClient
+    java -cp jython-remote.jar com.hei.util.jython.JythonRemote.JythonRemoteClient